RajamohanNarala/lookupapiapplication/README.md

 Running the application locally
 -------------------------------

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the main method in the com.raghu.fta.FeatureToggleApplication class from your IDE.
+One way is to execute the main method in the com.kantar.lookup.application.lookupapplication.LookupapplicationApplication class from your IDE.

 Download the zip or clone the Git repository.